urbanware-org/salomon-bsd/README.md

 The *SaLoMon* project is a simple log file monitor and analyzer with various filter and highlighting features which can also be used with other text files.

 This is the *BSD* port of the project developed and tested on various [distributions](#distributions).
-Notice that the version numbers of this port are independent from the *Linux* version of the project.

 :penguin: The *Linux* version can be found [here](https://github.com/urbanware-org/salomon).

+:information_source: Notice that the version numbers of this port are independent from the *Linux* version of the project.

 [Top](#salomon-)